 “Our school hired ISM in Spring 2016 to assist in reviewing our fundraising program.
 After going through the process of strategic planning with our fabulous ISM Consultant, it became clear to me that our school needed to streamline our overall development strategy.”

 As part of that review, Patrick decided to attend ISM’s Your Annual Fund From A-Z workshop at the 2016 Summer Institute to help solidify his school’s annual fund strategy.
-With the help of his fellow event attendees, Patrick created a plan that laid out exactly what his team needed to do each month to impact the annual fund throughout the year.
+Patrick created a plan that laid out exactly what his team needed to do each month to impact the annual fund throughout the year.

 “I wasn’t expecting that depth of detail,” Patrick recounted after the workshop concluded.
 “I’ve been to many conferences and you always get the ‘big picture.’
 But we drilled down into the action steps for the beginning, middle, and end of every month.
 It was both sophisticated and exciting.”

 What tactics did Patrick and his team use to spur such a dramatic uptick?
-He contributes his success to these factors.
+He attributes some of his team's success to these factors.

 - Consolidating their efforts.
 “We consolidated all giving toward a list of annual fund projects that we publicized on campus as well as in mailings from affinity group families.
 Our office created the main body of the letters and each family wrote an introductory paragraph.
 This process helped us promote the new culture of consolidated fundraising and come together as a community to accomplish common goals and celebrate success.”